 My doctoral dissertation at CEU focuses on the classical tradition and the emergence of the myths of 'national' origins in East-Central Europe in the 15th-17th centuries which became one of the pillars of future nation-formation in the region.
-My main field of interest comprises late medieval and early modern history, the classical reception & the classical tradition and the interplay between politics and symbolism.
+My main field of interest comprises late medieval and early modern history, the classical reception & the classical tradition, cartography and the interplay between politics and symbolism.
+I am a Junior member at the CEU Center for Religious Studies.
 I also published articles on the Late Roman Republic, Reformation and the classical reception in the early Soviet era.
 Since 2016 I head an NGO-project of the night theatrical tours devoted to cultural heritage and history of Ukraine called 'Night at the University' in Kyiv.

 I am particularly amused by the ways people misspell my name, making memes and occasional editing of this page.
 Right now I am volunteering for Ukraine in its defense against Russian invasion, find more information here: http://standwithukraine.in.ua